Adyen/adyen-dotnet-api-library/README.md

 var saleToPoiRequest = serializer.DeserializeNotification(your_terminal_notification);

 ~~~~
+## Feedback
+We value your input!
+Help us enhance our API Libraries and improve the integration experience by providing your feedback.
+Please take a moment to fill out [our feedback form](https://forms.gle/A4EERrR6CWgKWe5r9) to share your thoughts, suggestions or ideas.

 ## Contributing
 We encourage you to contribute to this repository, so everyone can benefit from new features, bug fixes, and any other improvements.
 Have a look at our [contributing guidelines](https://github.com/Adyen/adyen-dotnet-api-library/blob/develop/CONTRIBUTING.md) to find out how to raise a pull request.